learn-academy-2023-alpha/pig-latin-ikemayiskray/README.md

 - Full team: show off your application's user interface (UI)
 - First team member: What was your team's approach to solving this problem?
 Did the initial approach work out in the end?
+    -Our initial logic for the "qu" functionality worked, but we simplified the pseudocode and found a cleaner approach using a better understanding of the basic framework of the app.
 - Second team member: What was the hardest thing about this project?
 What is your biggest take away?
 - Third team member (if applicable): How did you manage the workflow in a group of three?